-The Innovation and Technology Committee supports the Board of Directors and Executive Committee through the review of PolyPeptide's technology plans and strategies, while monitoring existing and future trends in technology related to PolyPeptide's business.
-The specific responsibilities and competencies of the Innovation and Technology Committee are set forth in section 5.4 of the Organizational Regulations as well as the Innovation and Technology Committee Charter.
+The Innovation and Technology Committee supports the Board of Directors and Executive Committee through the review of PolyPeptide's technology plans and strategies, while monitoring existing and future trends in technology related or adjacent to PolyPeptide's business.
+The specific responsibilities and competencies, organization, functioning and reporting of the Innovation and Technology Committee are set forth in section 5.4 of the Organizational Regulations as well as the Innovation and Technology Committee Charter.

 The members of the Innovation and Technology Committee are appointed by the Board of Directors.
 The chairman of the Innovation and Technology Committee shall be independent.
-As of 31 December 2021, the Innovation and Technology Committee consisted of two members (Jane Salik and Patrick Aebischer) and was chaired by Patrick Aebischer.
+As of 31 December 2022, the Innovation and Technology Committee consisted of two members: Patrick Aebischer (chairman) and Jane Salik.

-2021 Innovation and Technology Committee meetings and key topics
+2022 Innovation and Technology Committee meetings and key topics

-Since 29 April 2021, the Innovation and Technology Committee met two (2) times, in a combination of in person sessions and video conferences, for an average duration of approximately two hours.
+Since 1 January 2022, the Innovation and Technology Committee met four (4) times in person for an average duration of approximately two (2) hours.